 How effectively are you rewarding your staff?
+You already put them through a DBS check and a thorough selection process, now it’s time to show them you appreciate their hard work.
 Employee benefits are an effective way to retain staff and attract a wider pool of talent during recruitment drives.
 It helps differentiate you from other companies and is a great way to look after your team.

 Why offer employee benefits?

 There are many reasons why offering benefits and perks to your employees is important.
 Not least it can show that you care about them, but it can also:

 · Reduce staff turnover

 Here are the top 5 employee benefits that your business should be considering.

 One of the best benefits you can offer your employees is free or discounted gym memberships or home workout subscriptions.
 By doing so, you can support your workers to stay healthy and active which can reduce sick days while also showing that you care about their overall wellbeing.
 This is especially key if your workers typically do sedentary jobs.
 Another alternative is having on-site fitness classes once a week, such as lunchtime yoga or Pilates.
 You may also consider providing access to counselling or complementary therapies such as massages.

 Another way to show that you care about your staff’s wellbeing is to provide access to private healthcare, which can reduce the worry about finding appointments and ensure they stay in the best condition.
 If you can’t stretch to a full healthcare package, you can choose to simply pay for online GP services, prescription costs or opticians appointments/prescriptions, particularly if a role is computer-based.

 3. Death in Service Insurance